eelcovanvliet/carg-io/readme.md

 - Representations for `pandas.dataframe` and `tkinter`

-## Examples:
+## Basic use:

-### Independent parameters
+### Creating Parameters
-Below an example of how to organize the input parameters for a box object.
+Below an example of how to organize the parameters for a box object.

 ```python
 from carg_io import ParameterSet, Parameter, units